byitkc/freeipa/user_management/create_binddn.md

 # Creating a Bind DN for use with LDAP Integrated Tools

+## Summary

+There are instances where there are LDAP integrated systems that require us to use a Bind DN to authenticate against LDAP and query LDAP.
+We can easily create Bind DN's as Service Accounts using the following setup.

 ## Create a file with the details of our user

 ```